Label: AUGTYRO- repotrectinib capsule

 pain on the upper right side of your stomach area

 Muscle problems.
-Your healthcare provider will do blood tests before starting treatment with AUGTYRO, at least every 2 weeks for the first month and as needed during treatment.
+Your healthcare provider will do blood tests before starting treatment with AUGTYRO, every 2 weeks for the first month and as needed during treatment.
 Tell your healthcare provider right away if you get new or worsening signs and symptoms of muscle problems, including unexplained muscle pain or muscle pain that does not go away, tenderness, or weakness.

 Increased uric acid level in your blood (hyperuricemia).
 AUGTYRO may cause an excess of uric acid in your blood.
 Your healthcare provider will do tests before and during your treatment with AUGTYRO to check the uric acid level in your blood.
-Your healthcare provider may prescribe medications if you have high blood uric acid levels.
+Your healthcare provider may prescribe medicines if you have high blood uric acid levels.
 Tell your healthcare provider if you experience symptoms of increased uric acid including:

 o